Skip to Main Content

 - DO start off by getting Background Information.
-Before attempting to navigate the scholarly literature, explore and understand your nursing concept better through the library's easy-to-use collections of encyclopedias, dictionaries, handbooks & guides
+Before attempting to navigate the scholarly literature, explore and understand your nursing concept better using the online Background Information sources (encyclopedias, dictionaries, handbooks) linked from this guide

 - DO search in more than one database.
-From the 'Finding Articles' section of this guide, use different databases to find information sources representing different disciplines.
+Starting from the 'Finding Articles' section of this guide, use different databases to find information sources representing different disciplines.

 - In EBSCO databases (e.g. CINAHL; PsycInfo; HealthSource), DO NOT check the box marked "Full Text" (located in upper left of the search page).
 That will extinguish the many search results whose full text you can still get via "Find Full Text @ DePaul" links.